-Core Training: All MTCC members of the Program will receive training in core program components and on AmeriCorps/Program policies and procedures at an Orientation usually scheduled at beginning of September.
+Core Training: All MTCC members of the Program will receive training in core program components and on AmeriCorps/Program policies and procedures at a Pre-Service Orientation usually scheduled at beginning of September.

-Trainings: The Program provides up to six trainings during the program year, some of the training may be online or through webinar.
-The trainings are Pre-Service Orientation, Building Engaged Citizens, Community Building Institute, AmeriCorps Symposium, MTCC All Member Retreat/Close of Service.
-The trainings may require overnight travel.
-Full attendance and participation is mandatory.
+Trainings: The Program provides several trainings throughout the program year, some of the training may be online or through webinar.
+The trainings are Pre-Service Orientation, Building Engaged Citizens, Community Building Institute, AmeriCorps Symposium, and Close of Service.
+The trainings may require overnight travel and full attendance and participation are mandatory.

-Position Description: MTCC members will receive a Position Description for their service experience from his or her Site Supervisor.
+Position Description: MTCC members will receive a Position Description for their service experience from the Host Site Supervisor.
 At a minimum, the Position Description includes the typical hours of service, location of service, name and phone number for the on-site supervisor, and a description of the MTCC member's service activities.
-Because of the diversity of the Program at the different Host Sites, the position descriptions are not included as part of the MTCC member agreement but are incorporated by reference.
+Because of the diversity of the Program at the different Host Sites, the position descriptions are not included as part of the MTCC member agreement but will be provided to members individually.

-Service Logs and reporting requirements: MTCC Members will complete service logs in the Program online time clock system weekly.
-Members are required to submit a copy of time to the Program, complete with both your signature and your supervisor's signatures, in accordance with the dates indicated on the MTCC payroll calendar.
-The project will maintain records of your hours, and will provide your total hours and breakdown of hours to you when you are paid your living allowance every two weeks.
-If at any point during your service the average number of hours needed to complete your term per week exceeds 40, you and your site supervisor will be required to submit a plan of action to the AmeriCorps Manager.
-The plan should detail how you are going to complete your service hours.
-The plan must be approved by the AmeriCorps Manager.
+Service Logs and reporting requirements: MTCC Members will complete service logs in the Program online time clock system (AmericaLearns) on a weekly basis.
+All time logs must be in compliance and approved by the Site Supervisor.
+The AmericaLearns will maintain records of your hours including your total hours served as well as the hours you will need to serve.
+If at any point during your service the average number of hours needed to complete your term per week exceeds 40, you and your site supervisor will be required to submit a plan of action to the AmeriCorps Program Manager.
+The plan should detail how you are going to complete your service hours and must be approved by the AmeriCorps Program Manager.